-Dorado fishing is popular because not only do they provide you with a good fight, but they look incredible as well.
-This is a fish that is colourful, acrobatic and full of fun.
-You will be able to find small Dorados whilst enjoying inshore fishing, however the toughest fighters and bigger Dorados will be found offshore.
-The real magic begins when you hook one, and you can expect to see lengthy tail-walks and high leaps.
-It really is a thrilling experience.
+Dorado fishing is popular due to the fact they provide you with a good fight and they are incredible to view as well.
+This fish is colorful, acrobatic, and full of fun.
+You will be able to find small Dorados while enjoying inshore fishing.
+However, the bigger, tougher fighter Dorados will be found offshore.
+The real magic begins when you hook one.
+You can expect to see lengthy tail-walks and high leaps.
+It is a thrilling experience.

-The appearance of the Dorado is worth further explanation, and to say that this is a stunning fish would be an understatement.
-The colourful appearance of this fish generates attention as it comes in a wealth of different colours, ranging from green, to blue, to gold.
-In addition to this, they also have spots along their side in a variety of sizes and colours as well.
-The other remarkable thing is the fact that they seem to lose their entire colour range once they leave the water and turn an iridescent blue.
+The appearance of the Dorado is worthy of further explanation; to say this is a stunning fish is an understatement.
+The colorful appearance of this fish generates attention as it comes in a wide range of different colors; green, blue, silver, and gold.
+In addition, they also have spots along their sides, varying in size and color.
+The other remarkable thing is, they seem to lose their entire color range once they leave the water, turning an iridescent blue.

 Most Dorado are between 10 lbs. and 30 lbs. in size.
 However, the sky really is the limit.
 Big Dorado, of the 50 lbs. to 60 lbs. range are not uncommon.
 In fact, in 1976 the biggest ever Dorado was caught in Costa Rican fishing waters.
 This weighed a massive 87 lbs.
 Do you think you could beat this?